A collection of Diogenes quotes and sayings.

 Diogenes believed in self-control and in the importance of personal excellence.
 He also believed in the rejection of what he considered unnecessary in life, such as personal possessions and social status.

-What did Diogenes say to Alexander the Great?
+What is the story of Diogenes and Alexander the Great?

 What is Diogenes known for?